bright/new-www/content/our-areas/cloud-services.md

 title_case_study: cloud services projects we have worked on
 title_faqs: cloud services FAQs
 title_contact: let’s talk about your cloud solution
 description_contact: Are you looking for a cloud computing company?
-Fill out the form below.
+Fill out the form below, and we’ll get back to you within 1 business day.
 blog_section_tags:
   - backend
 blog_section_title: blog posts